-Mr. KT Raja aim is to be known as a renowned chef in the world for preparing healthy food items.
-As told by him, he has conducted a research on making nutrient rich food which will give all the essential proteins, minerals, and omega 3 which is needed for a healthy body.
+Mr. KT Raja's aim is to be known as a renowned chef in the world for preparing healthy food items.
+As told by him, he has researched making nutrient-rich food that will give all the essential proteins, minerals, and omega 3 which is needed for a healthy body.
 Talking about his personal life, he is one doting father of three girls, Pooja, Pavithra, Prarthana, and a son Sri Vishnu.
-While three of his kids might continue the legacy by joining him in his business, the most youthful one, Prarthna, concentrating in class 12 is excited about joining the defence force.
+While three of his kids might continue the legacy by joining him in his business, the most youthful one, Prarthna, concentrating in class 12 is excited about joining the defense force.
 "We can give one youngster for the country," he says, nearly thinking aloud.
-V Vishnu Shankar who is his brother's son, is the director of A2B who is actively involved in taking care of day to day activities of the company.
+V Vishnu Shankar who is his brother's son is the director of A2B who is actively involved in taking care of day to day activities of the company.
 Srinivasa Raja says his inspiration of life is summarized in a basic 4-point supplication before he gets up every day.
 "I ought to be a better spouse, a great dad, a great boss, and a valuable resident to society."
-The success in the future of A2B can be determined by how they allow outsider in the next generation and deal with passage of non-relatives into the business".
-The other challenges which they could possibly face is of location.
+The success in the future of A2B can be determined by how they allow outsiders in the next generation and deal with the passage of non-relatives into the business".
+The other challenge which they could face is location.
 The brand which is popular and preferred in one state cannot be in the same condition in other states so how they set up that brand character will be key to success.
-It bags a turnover of about rs 800 crore and has establishment outlets in Singapore, Malaysia, Dallas and New Jersey in the US.
-It additionally works as South Indian café network called A2B inside its stores.
-A 210-seater Adyar Anand Bhavan establishment outlet is planned to open in NewYork, US, in a quick span of time.
-Talking further, these days, the food processing industry offers various beneficial checks which benefits both to the organization as well as to the consumers.
-It would ensure the selection of sanitation and quality confirmation instruments, for example, Total Quality Management (TQM) including ISO 9000, ISO 22000, Hazard Analysis and Critical Control Points (HACCP), Good Manufacturing Practices (GMP) and Good Hygienic Practices (GHP), which in turn will empower the organizations to stringent quality and cleanliness standards.
-In this manner it prepares the sweet industry to ensure customers' wellbeing, be ready to face the challenges internationally, enhance the product quality, design, taste and preference so that it meets up with the need of the customers across the borders and keep the business well updated to global accepted procedures.
+It bags a turnover of about Rs 800 crore and has established outlets in Singapore, Malaysia, Dallas, and New Jersey in the US.
+It additionally works as a South Indian café network called A2B inside its stores.
+A 210-seater Adyar Anand Bhavan establishment outlet is planned to open in New York, US, in a quick period.
+Talking further, these days, the food processing industry offers various beneficial checks which benefit both the organization as well as the consumers.
+It would ensure the selection of sanitation and quality confirmation instruments, for example, Total Quality Management (TQM) including ISO 9000, ISO 22000, Hazard Analysis and Critical Control Points (HACCP), Good Manufacturing Practices (GMP), and Good Hygienic Practices (GHP), which in turn will empower the organizations to stringent quality and cleanliness standards.
+In this manner, it prepares the sweet industry to ensure customers' wellbeing, be ready to face the challenges internationally, enhance the product quality, design, taste, and preference so that it meets up with the need of the customers across the borders and keep the business well updated to globally accepted procedures.

-6. Recommendations
+5. Recommendations